scozv/tango/docs/en/linear/index.md

 <a name="list"></a>
 # Linear Algorithm
-We put some algorithms on linear collection into `algo.linear.*`.
+We put some algorithms on linear collection into `tango.linear.*`.
-To use linear collection type, please go to `algo.type.Stack`, `algo.type.LinkedList`...
+To use linear collection type, please go to `tango.type.Stack`, `tango.type.LinkedList`...

 A overview of time complexity is listed below: